Nath95-cloud/HTML-and-CSS-Projects/README.md

 # Tech-Academy-Projects
-This repository is for Tech Academy Projects
+This is a display of sample websites that, I have made using HTML and CSS